Basic Usage of Process Management

 Further information on assignees

-Assignee refers to the user who is assigned to carry out the action to change the status to a different one.
+"Assignee" refers to the user who is assigned to carry out an action that will move a record's workflow status forward.

-If no assignee is set, the button is displayed for all users.
+If no assignee is set for an action, the button to perform it is displayed for all users.

 How to set assignees